 Buy For Your Level Of Experience

 If you already are an intermediate user or aspiring to be so, look for a simple model that might have a couple of the most essential additional functions, like a flagging feature and a 50 meter search strip width.
-We still think a BCA Tracker2 is a solid choice for these user group because it is so fast even though it doesn't have a flagging/marking function but think the Black Diamond Recon BT, Backcountry Access Tracker3, Arva Neo, and Mammut Barryvox S rule for this group and likely the majority of users out there.
+We still think a BCA Tracker2 is a solid choice for this user group, because even though it lacks a flagging/marking function, it is super fast.

-Intermediate or higher level users who want to learn and use some of the more complex features should look at the Black Diamond Guide BT, Mammut Barryvox, Arva Pro W, or the Ortovox S1+ and maybe to a lesser extent the BCA Tracker3.
+Intermediate or higher level users who want to learn and use some of the more complex features should look at the Black Diamond Guide BT and Mammut Barryvox models.
 These beacons aren't just for trip leaders or professionals, but more advanced users who are likely to take advantage of their additional features can easily make them worth the extra money.
 People who are considering more advanced beacons should make an active decision whether they want some of those features, like the ability to "go back" and un-mark/un-flag a beacon.
-You will also need to decide if you want to have specific group check modes, and scan functions.
-If those people don't aspire to use these more advanced features, they might as well save $100 and get a model that will suit their needs, and probably be a little simpler to use.
+You will also need to decide if you want to have specific group check modes and scan functions.
+If those people don't aspire to use these more advanced features, they might as well save some money and get a model that will still suit their needs (and probably be a little simpler to use).

 The Different Stages Of The Search